dlucredio/testCaseAnalyzer/scripts/coverageAnalyzer/README.md

-Run [testCaseAnalyzerPlugin](./testCaseAnalyzerPlugin) with ```COVERAGE_MODE = true``` and ```PARSE_TEST_CASE_MODE = false``` (these variables are in file `Constants.java`, change them before running the new Eclipse instance with the plugin)

-- Input: projects folder
-- Output: one `.sh` file for each project, in the folder configured inside the plugin (also located in file `Constants.java`).

-IMPORTANT: the output folder must be empty, otherwise no script will be generated.

-Each .sh file will run `mvn test`, which will generate a coverage report using [JaCoCo](https://www.eclemma.org/jacoco/).
-The script then copies the generated report to the output folder, properly renaming it.

-But before running these `.sh` files, you must be able to compile and run tests in all projects.
-You will need to:
+1. The first step is to compile all projects.
+Navigate into each project and run ```mvn compile``` (or a different goal might exist, such as `hibernate-search`, which is compiled with ```mvnw clean install -DskipTests```).
+Fix any compilation problems you might encounter, as many as possible.

-1. Maven will try to download all dependencies for the projects.
-But some are old, and a small hack is necessary.
+In the process, Maven will try to download all dependencies for the projects.
+But some are old, and two small hacks may be necessary.

 Edit file `<maven home>/conf/settings.xml`, to override the default http blocker.
 Modify this part here: